Department Website: http://careeradvancement.uchicago.edu

 Students with an interest in starting a business, working at a start-up, or exploring entrepreneurial finance will find a wide range of resources available to them through UChicago Careers in Entrepreneurship.
 The goal of this pre-professional program is not to have every student start a business, but rather for every student to have the opportunity to be exposed to an entrepreneurial way of thinking through experiential learning opportunities that complement the general education curriculum.

 In addition to organizing College-specific workshops and opportunities, this Career Advancement program also works closely with the Polsky Center for Entrepreneurship and Innovation.
 College students are able to take advantage of world-class opportunities and resources available through the Polsky Center, including attending industry conferences, attending workshops organized by the MBA student–run Entrepreneurship and Venture Capital Club, and attending office hours with Entrepreneurs-in-Residence.
-Students are also able to take courses at Chicago Booth, notably an undergraduate-only section of Building the New Venture.
+Students are also able to take courses at Chicago Booth, notably an undergraduate-only section of Building the New Venture, an undergraduate-only section of Application Development, and the College New Venture Challenge course.

 Programming highlights for UChicago Careers in Entrepreneurship include: